How does this work?

 The style worked its way into mathematical equations.
 Later it was emulated on typewriters by overlaying the same character twice.
 Leading to the name double struck.

 Cursive writing happens to anyone writing fast, by hand, with a quill.
 It's a dying art.

 Recreating cursive on computer screens is ridiculous.
 Especially when the letters don't join up.
 Use for sad ironic purposes only.

-— enclosed alphanumerics if you're fancy — are used for making bullet points.
+or enclosed alphanumerics if you're fancy — are useful for making bullet points.

 characters have a wide variety of uses.

 The first ones were added to unicode for Japanese television stations.
 They needed symbols for like 🅆 for wide format broadcasting, and 🄽 for news.

 Later Unicode added 🅰 🅱 🅾 and 🆎for blood types, 🆏 for public toilets, and 🅿 for parking.

 These were quickly followed by the rest of the alphabet.